Dear Budget Fashionista,

 What’s happening to large size fashion?
 It’s becoming harder and harder to find “nice” brands of large size clothes, particularly at a bargain.
 Is this a trend?
 The new, West Coast “flagship” Bloomingdale’s opened in downtown San Francisco with NO women sizes above 14!
 And the 14s are few and far between.
 What’s the rationale?

 So what does this mean for the bargain plus size fashionista?
-Well.. if department stores aren’t buying the collections (for whatever reason), then there’s no Overstock or left over pieces from a season to put on sale/clearance, and no deals to get.
-Which is sad cause they’re some truly fabulous, albeit expensive, plus size designers out there like Monifc, Elena Miro, and Kiyonna, who should be carried in department stores nationwide.
+Well…if department stores aren’t buying the collections (for whatever reason), then there’s no overstock or leftover pieces from a season to put on sale/clearance, and no deals to get.
+Which is sad because there are some truly fabulous, albeit expensive, plus size designers out there like Monifc, Elena Miro, and Kiyonna, who should be carried in department stores nationwide.

-My main advice would be to do what the petite size sisters did when Saks chucked it’s petite department- they got organized, wrote letters, and most importantly, when the department got reinstated, they went in and spent their money.
+My main advice would be to do what the petite size sisters did when Saks chucked its petite department.
+They got organized, wrote letters, and most importantly, when the department got reinstated, they went in and spent their money.
 The latter is the most important thing.
-There’s also stores like Marianne’s, Ashley Stewart, and even Lane Bryant- which are great for budget weekend wear, but not the best quality.
+There’s also stores like Marianne’s, Ashley Stewart, and even Lane Bryant.
+These are great for budget weekend wear, but not the best quality.

 Latest posts by Catherine Brock (see all)

 - Plus-Size Party Outfit for Less Than $150 - December 13, 2019

 - Dinner Outfit for the Rectangle — Under $150 - December 7, 2019

 - This Luxury Gift Will Wow Beauty Addicts for Less Than $50 - November 29, 2019